SohamNagi/ArmyOfSafeguards/benchmark/README.md

 If you encounter issues loading a dataset:

+1. **Authentication Errors (Gated Datasets)**:
+   - **Error**: "Dataset is a gated dataset on the Hub.
+You must be authenticated to access it."
+   - **Solution**:
+     - Get a token from https://huggingface.co/settings/tokens
+     - Accept the dataset terms at the dataset's HuggingFace page
+     - Use `--hf-token YOUR_TOKEN` or set `HF_TOKEN` environment variable
+     - Example: `export HF_TOKEN=YOUR_TOKEN` (Linux/Mac) or `set HF_TOKEN=YOUR_TOKEN` (Windows)

-1. **Field Name Mismatches**: The pipeline tries to match field names case-insensitively.
+2. **Field Name Mismatches**: The pipeline tries to match field names case-insensitively.
 If a dataset uses different field names, update the `BENCHMARKS` configuration in `run_benchmark.py`.

-2. **Dataset Structure Changes**: Some datasets may have different structures.
+3. **Dataset Structure Changes**: Some datasets may have different structures.
 Check the HuggingFace dataset page for the correct field names and update the configuration accordingly.

-3. **Missing Labels**: If a dataset doesn't have labels in the expected format, the pipeline will skip those examples and show a warning.
+4. **Missing Labels**: If a dataset doesn't have labels in the expected format, the pipeline will skip those examples and show a warning.

-4. **Memory Issues**: For very large datasets, use `--limit` to restrict the number of examples evaluated.
+5. **Memory Issues**: For very large datasets, use `--limit` to restrict the number of examples evaluated.